Source

 *

-* copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the
+* rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to

 *